BeeGeeEss/Property_Management_API_Build/Planning_Document.md

 ---

-The purpose of this document is to present and review the *Entity Relationship Diagram (ERD)*, and analyse the decision to work with the chosen *database system*.
+The purpose of this document is to present and review the *Entity Relationship Diagram (ERD)*; and to analyse the decision to work with the chosen *database system*.

 ---